christabella/attentive-neural-processes/readme.md

 - context and targets are still sampled randomly during training

 Changes for stability:
-- in eval mode, take mean of latent space, and mean of output isntead of sampling
+- in eval mode, take mean of latent space, and mean of output instead of sampling
 - use log_variance where possible (there is a flag to try without this, and it seems to help)
   - and add a minimum bound to std (in log domain) to avoid mode collapse (one path using log_var one not)
 - use log_prob loss (not mseloss or BCELoss)